B34MR/smbShakedown/README.md

     3.Configure "from" and "to" addresses.

-    4.Enter SMBCapture Server IP address, so it can be place in body of email
+    4.Enter SMBCapture Server IP address, so it can be placed in body of email
     EX: <img src=file://127.0.0.1/image/foo.gif>
     *Verify this is the external IP address*